 Programs and Participation

 California benefits from WUE in another way: by receiving students from out of state.
 California’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in California after graduating.
-In 2015-16 California received 707 students through WUE.
+In 2018-19 California received 961 students through WUE.

 Professional Student Exchange Program.
 California receives professional students through the Professional Student Exchange Program (PSEP).
-In 2015-16 it received 93 PSEP students and $1.8 million in support fees.
+In 2018-19 it received 86 PSEP students and $1.9 million in support fees.

 WICHE’s Added Value

 California gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

 Policy & Workforce Development

-California has participated in projects supporting better-informed decision making at the state level.
-WICHE initiatives have been sponsored by the Ford Foundation, Lumina Foundation, the U.S. Department of Education, and others.
+California has participated in projects supporting better-informed decision-making at the state level.
+WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including workforce needs and balancing the financial aid portfolio.